How to Build Comprehensive knowledge about ITIL

 4. Implementing ITIL can be a Project, but ITIL is not Project Management:

 Many people believe ITIL is related to project management methodology.
 This is not true.
-ITIL is a framework for IT Service Management and it does not focus on having a temporary specified time to accomplish goals like projects.
+ITIL is a framework for ITSM and it does not focus on having a temporary specified time to accomplish goals like projects.
 ITIL focuses more on delivering IT services to the company and one which meets customer expectations.
 The implementation part of ITIL can be considered as a project which has a start date and end date, whereas ITIL in an enterprise does not have an end date, it is continuous and relentless which helps to streamline IT processes and aligns toward strategic business operations.

 5. Executive Sponsor Plays a Key Role in the Successful Implementation of ITIL: